JasonYao3/120-years-of-Olympic-history/README.md

 <img src="https://github.com/JasonYao3/120-years-of-Olympic-history/blob/master/Pictures/Olympic%20Dashboard.png" width="800" height="700">

 ## Interesting Insight
-- first summer Olympics hosted in Athens 1896 with Only 380 athletes.
+- first summer Olympics hosted in Athens 1896 only had 380 athletes.
-- first winter Olympics hosted in Chamonix 1924
+- first winter Olympics hosted was in Chamonix 1924
 - 1912 was the first year of art competitions had only 33 artists.
 - Number of artists peaked at 1932 with 1124 of them.
 - Last year of art competitions is in 1948.